shaefelinger/codepedia/src/GIT/github.md

 > hies sind noch ein paar sachen doppelt

 by using *remotes*.
-A remote is a shared Git repository that allows multiple collaborators to work on the same Git project from different locations.
+A remote is a shared Git repository that allows multiple collaborators to work on the same Git project.
 In order to get your own replica you’ll need to *clone* it with:

 ```
 git clone remote_location clone_name